ieee-eduvis/ieee-eduvis.github.io/index.md

 ## Call for Submission

-The workshop accepts three types of submissions:
+The workshop accepts two types of submissions:
-* **Full papers:** 6-8 pages excluding references, intended for publication through the IEEE DL
+* **Research papers:** authors are encouraged to submit a paper of length proportional to its contribution (submissions are expected to be minimum of 2 pages to a maximum of 8 pages excluding references, intended for publication through the IEEE DL)
-* **Short papers:** 2-4 pages excluding references
 * **Activities:** practical reports that describe how an activity is conducted and how it could be reused by others and in other contexts; these activity reports will be published on the workshop website (not for publication in IEEE DL).

 Full and short papers must follow the formatting guidelines for [IEEE VIS TVCG Journal submissions](https://tc.computer.org/vgtc/publications/journal/).
 We will use the  [Precision Conference System (PCS)](https://new.precisionconference.com/) for the submission and reviewing process.